Ali623/Classification-of-Iris-dataset-using-KNN-classifier/README.md

-# Iris Dataset Classification with K-Nearest Neighbors (KNN) Model
+# Iris Dataset Classification with K-Nearest Neighbors Model

 Welcome to the "Iris Dataset Classification with K-Nearest Neighbors (KNN) Model" repository!
 This project focuses on using the K-Nearest Neighbors algorithm to classify the famous Iris dataset, providing insights into its classification performance.